dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 - Suppose $\phi$ is $J\dash$convex if the function $g_\phi(v, w) \definedas \omega_\phi(v, Jw)$ defines a Riemannian metric
 - Then $\omega_\phi$ is a symplectic form compatible with $J$, i.e. $H_\phi \definedas g_\phi - i\omega_\phi$ is a Hermitian metric
 - Suppose $\phi$ is *exhausting*, i.e. preimages of compact sets are compact and $\phi$ is bounded from below (?)

+> Note on exhausting J-convex functions: origins seem to be in analysis of multiple complex variables.
+In nicest cases, boils down to the "Levi matrix" (analog of Hessian for $\del, \bar \del$) is positive semidefinite.

 Theorem (Grauert, Bishop-Narasimhan)
 : $M$ is Stein iff it fits this description.